 Travel to off-site locations is occasionally required.
 Occasional weekend and/or evenings may be required.

 Paid training rate of $12 per hour.
-For the summer season compensation shifts to a flat weekly rate of $625 per full, 5-day camp week.
-Camp weeks less than 5 days will be pro-rated.
-Field trips are paid at an hourly rate of $12-$14 per hour commensurate with experience.
+Field trips and camp days are paid at an hourly rate of $12-$14 per hour commensurate with experience.
 Benefits include professional development opportunities, unlimited vitamin D, and a steady stream of (mostly funny) stories.

 To apply, please email the following to Schoolhouse of Wonder at firstname.lastname@example.org: